Ramsey-Tur\'an Problems with small independence numbers: Introduction

 Conjecture~\ref{Ramsey conj} holds when $\ell=3, 4$ and is believed to be true for larger $\ell$.
-Many results in Ramsey-Tur\'an theory depend on Conjecture~\ref{Ramsey conj} or its analogues.
+Many results in Ramsey-Tur\'an theory are conditional on Conjecture~\ref{Ramsey conj} or its analogues.
 We will use $\diamond$ to mark such results.\\

 \\\\

 \\\\

 \\\\